www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/compatibility-portability-and-adaptability/2024-08-06-t42-establish-cell-api.md

                     * [ ] `net.splitcells.martins.avots.distro.LiveDistroCell` and LiveDistro.
                         * [ ] Create dedicated Cell to initialize crypto named LiveCryptoSetupCell
                         * [ ] The new method first executes LiveCryptoSetupCell and then serves LiveDistroCell.
+                        * [ ] Move LiveCryptoSetupCell into the Network Distro project, so it works in general.
                     * [ ] `net.splitcells.martins.avots.website`
               * [ ] Remove static methods inside cells for process configuration.
                   * [ ] `net.splitcells.network.system.SystemCell`